 One of the stop offs on the classic circuit, but this is somewhere you could spend two weeks alone.
 And some do, starting on its famous Overland Track that takes you through rainforest or up to peaks such as Mount Ossa at 1,167m.
 At 65km long, it takes six days to walk from Cradle Mountain to Lake St Clair, with a diversion around the lake that gives you an excuse to spend another couple of days in the wilderness.

 One of Tasmania’s most stunning walking trails, you can join a four day guided hike for 20km from beach to beach, beach camp to lodge.
 Camp, walk and swim, and if you want to rest your legs for a bit, throw in a bit of kayaking along the Ansons River.
 This place will set your world on fire.

 A very special place and a particular favourite with families, with safe, sublime beaches.
 As well as wildlife, hiking to the Strzelecki National Park’s peaks and the fascinating Aboriginal history and museum are all top things to do.
 Hop over to nearby and wholly Aboriginal Cape Barren Island to learn about their tragic indigenous history in Tasmania, and contribute to the local tourism economy.

 It’s everywhere, and you don’t have to travel for miles.
-Tasmania does up close and personal creatures.
+Tasmania does wildlife up close and personal.
 Such as white wallabies, wombats, duck-billed platypus, and of course the endemic and inimitable Tasmanian devil.
 Spot dolphins in Macquarie Harbour and, for cuteness in the extreme, head to Bonnet Island to see fairy penguins.
 Whales migrate along the east coast May-July and Sept-Nov.